jkroso/juliavm/README.md

-# JuliaVM
+# JuliaVM OSX

-JuliaVM is a command-line tool which enables you to easilly download and use different versions of Julia.
+JuliaVM is a command-line tool for OSX which enables you to easilly download and use different versions of Julia.

 ## Install